opnsense/docs/source/manual/how-tos/ipsec-s2s.rst

 ---------------------------------------------------

 Did you set the correct local and remote networks.
-A common mistake is to fill in the IP address of the remote host in stead of its network ending with **x.x.x.0**
+A common mistake is to fill in the IP address of the remote host instead of its network ending with **x.x.x.0**

 Common issues are unequal settings.
 Both ends must use the same encryption standard.